blakeplusplus/garrysbhop/README.md

 Last update: October 23, 2023 \
 Last map reviewed: bhop_vietkz

+I used [this directory lister](https://github.com/mesbahulalam/Simple-Directory-Lister/) to list all the maps and files.
+Lightly modified it to have a darker theme.

 This is a curated list of bhop-centric maps catered towards Garry's Mod bunnyhop servers and players.
 Previously, it was a FastDL.

 CS:S/Momentum Mod players can still definitely use this, but I cannot guarantee that every map will be perfectly completable.
 There are, at the time of writing, 22 maps made/modified especially for GMOD on this map list.
 If it doesn't have _gm at the end, you're probably fine to play it wherever.